The Hottest Medical Technologies in 2022

 New York City-based Mt.
 Sinai Medical Center cut its emergency room wait time by 50 percent through a partnership with GE Healthcare to use an IoT software called AutoBed.
 The program tracks the occupancy of 1,200 beds and processes up to 80 bed requests at a time, solving the puzzle-like logistics of who to place where and when.
 It does so with greater efficiency and transparency than staff members would by taking into account nurse proximity, granular demographics, and over a dozen other metrics to better assess and serve the patients’ individual needs.

 IoT can also be used to monitor a facility’s medical technologies and issue performance alerts when they fail or are about to fail, as is the case of e-Alert, a Philips product designed to monitor MRI system performance.
-By issuing mobile updates and performance reports to staff, a relatively low-intensity failsafe is put in place, saving money and time in the process.
+A relatively low-intensity failsafe is put in place by issuing mobile updates and performance reports to staff, saving money and time.
 Further applications of IoT can be used to track staff, patients, devices, and other assets in a critical setting.
 With big players like Microsoft serving up enterprise-level healthcare IoT packages, it is poised to become an integral part of a medical facility’s infrastructure.